The History of Bobotie

 Today, bobotie is more commonly made with ground beef and lamb.

 As with many cuisines, slaves and immigrants have adapted recipes using indigenous or substitute ingredients and spices to resemble flavours inherent to their culture.
-My theory is, if it was in fact an original Dutch recipe, the Indonesian cooks probably considered it bland and took some liberties of their own.
+My theory?
+If it was in fact an original Dutch recipe, the Indonesian cooks probably considered it bland and took some liberties of their own.
 Today, bobotie is more commonly made with ground beef and lamb, owing to the fact that South Africa has a significant Cape Malay Muslim community.
 Families have improvised more traditional recipes through the years, and your auntie’s bobotie would probably taste a lot different compared to mine.

 It makes sense that South Africa’s national dish would honour the history of the Cape Malays and their lineage.
-But, with such a diverse demographic, perhaps we should have more than one national dish… I vote tripe and trotters, what’s your contender?
+But with such a diverse demographic, perhaps we should have more than one national dish… I vote tripe and trotters, what’s your contender?

 If your auntie doesn’t have a recipe, try our take on The Ultimate Bobotie.